 My name is Michael; I am 30 years old.
 I was born in Atlanta, Georgia and grew up in a small family.
 I did not grow up in a church nor had a relationship with God.
 At the age of 17, I began using alcohol at the cul-de-sac parties with the neighbors.
 Through college I wanted to associate myself with the “cool kids”, so I began hanging out with the crowd that drank and partied on the weekends.
 The life of drugs, sex, and alcohol become an everyday addictive lifestyle.
 Through this I thought I would eventually find acceptance.
 However, I began to head down a blind path of rage, destruction, and hate.
 My life continued to spiral out of control.
 I pushed away anyone who was close to me; which included my wife, parents, brother, and friends.
 The end result was losing all of those relationships and hitting rock bottom.
 I went in and out of jails and then eventually I became homeless.

-I decided to stay another year in the Servant Leader in Training program.
+I decided to stay another year in the Servant Leadership in Training (SLT) Program.
 This gives me a great opportunity to serve and help others who feel lost, hopeless, and completely helpless as I once felt.
 God has given me life so I may use it in giving back to the community.
 Through my journey, I am finding true love, joy, peace, and the fruits of the Spirit.
 I constantly make the decision to put my struggles in the past, the choices I make determine who I am today.
 I am not sure what the future has in store for me; However, by faith I know it is planned out better than I could ever imagine.
 I do know God’s calling me to share my testimony and encouraging others through the Gospel.

 My name is David.
 I am 27 years old and from Kansas.
 I originally came to Waypoint back in 2012 and completed the program as well as the SLT program, however, I was not in a good place.
-I didn’t deal with a lot of issues and misconceptions that I carried which only lead me to go back out and use again.
+I didn’t deal with a lot of issues and misconceptions that I carried which only led me to go back out and use again.
 And it got so much worse than it had ever previously been.
 After about 2 and a half years I found myself at a new all-time low; sitting in jail with nothing and nowhere to go.

 I really fooled myself into thinking that I was okay and that I really didn’t need God in order to live a sober life.
 I quickly found out exactly how wrong I was.
 I knew that I desperately needed to get back into a relationship with God, but I lacked the motivation to do what I needed to do to accomplish that.
 Unfortunately, what it took was pretty rough because of how hard-headed and stubborn I am.